 It’s hard to say who humans hate extra: Quack doctors or con artists cloaked in faith.
 Dr. Christine Daniel became each.
-A former certified doctor, who additionally changed into a Pentecostal minister, she claimed she could perform miracles.
-Daniel stated she could remedy cancer and different illnesses with a mixture of prayer and her personal specifically formulated remedy and made thousands and thousands off desperate families looking to save their loved ones from the ravages of disease.
+A former certified doctor, who also changed into a Pentecostal minister, claimed she could perform miracles.
+Daniel stated she could remedy cancer and different illnesses with a mixture of prayer and her personal specifically formulated remedy and made thousands and thousands of desperate families looking to save their loved ones from the ravages of disease.

 However, it was all a rip-off.
 Daniel’s “remedy” contained nothing more than non-pharmaceutical ingredients you could purchase at any comfort store.
 Tragically, by the point she was added to justice, many of her sufferers had succumbed to the very diseases that drove them to search for her out inside the first location.

 A local of Nigeria, Christine Daniel was adopted by missionaries and received a diploma in medication from Temple University in Philadelphia, in step with the Los Angeles Daily News.
 She later became a Pentecostal minister in a Los Angeles location church near her scientific exercise and her domestic Santa Clarita.
 She was an authorized physician and health care professional until 2012 and ran a hit circle of relatives scientific practice for extra than two decades before strolling afoul of the regulation.